-Governmental Activities

 June 30

-2020 2019
+2021 2020

 Revenues:

 Program revenues:

-Charges for services \$ 1,471,080 \$ 661,081
+Charges for services \$ 1,736,229 \$ 1,471,080

-Operating grants and contributions 2,155 -
+Operating grants and contributions 147,698 2,155

 General revenues:

-Property taxes 3,621,324 3,493,743
+Property taxes 3,087,089 3,621,324

-Other 49,947 332,708
+Other 44,750 49,947

-Total revenues 5,144,506 4,487,532
+Total revenues 5,015,766 5,144,506

 Expenses:

-Prudential operations 1,302,513 1,367,675
+Prudential operations 1,213,284 1,302,513

-Fire and ambulance operations 1,982,721 1,923,752
+Fire and ambulance operations 1,920,306 1,982,721

-Water operations 795,666 840,003
+Water operations 968,988 795,666

-Interest expense 79,207 110,499
+Interest expense 268,178 79,207

-Total expenses 4,160,107 4,241,929
+Total expenses 4,370,756 4,160,107

-Changes in net position 984,399 245,603
+Changes in net position 645,010 984,399

-Net Position - beginning of the year 1,104,254 858,651
+Net Position - beginning of the year 2,088,653 1,104,254

-Net Position - end of the year \$ 2,088,653 \$ 1,104,254
+Net Position - end of the year \$ 2,733,663 \$ 2,088,653

 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-The liabilities and deferred inflows of financial resources exceeded its assets and deferred outflows of financial resources at the close of the most recent fiscal year by almost \$2.1 million (total net position).
-The government's total net position increased by almost \$1.0 million in the current fiscal year.
+The liabilities and deferred inflows of financial resources exceeded its assets and deferred outflows of financial resources at the close of the most recent fiscal year by over \$2.7 million (total net position).
+The government's total net position increased by over \$0.6 million in the current fiscal year.
 The increase was primarily driven by positive operating results.

-The largest portion (approximately \$5.6 million) of the District's net position reflects its investment in capital assets (e.g. land, buildings, machinery, and equipment), less any related debt (netted down by those amounts expected to be reimbursed by the Commonwealth) used to acquire those assets that is still outstanding.
+The largest portion (approximately \$5.4 million) of the District's net position reflects its investment in capital assets (e.g. land, buildings, machinery, and equipment), less any related debt (netted down by those amounts expected to be reimbursed by the Commonwealth) used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-The remaining net position balance is made up of a deficit of about \$3.5 million.
-The recognition of net pension and net other postemployment liabilities of about \$5.4 million were directly responsible for this deficit.
+The remaining net position balance is made up of a deficit of about \$2.6 million.
+The recognition of net pension and net other postemployment liabilities of about \$5.0 million were directly responsible for this deficit.
 We expect the deficit will continue to increase until a more aggressive funding schedule is adopted.

-Governmental Activities - Total revenues in fiscal year 2020 in the District's governmental activities increased approximately \$0.7 million from the prior fiscal year.
-The District's largest revenue source is property taxes, which represent approximately 70.4% of total fiscal year 2020 revenues.
-These increased

-3.7% over the prior year.
-Unlike municipalities, fire districts are exempt from the statutory provisions of proposition $2\frac{1}{2}$ and may raise taxes to cover annual expenses appropriated at the District meeting without limitation.
+Governmental Activities - Total revenues in fiscal year 2021 in the District's governmental activities was consistent with the prior fiscal year.
+The District's largest revenue source is property taxes, which represent approximately 61.5% of total fiscal year 2021 revenues.
+These decreased 14.8% over the prior year.
+Unlike municipalities, fire districts are exempt from the statutory provisions of proposition 2 1⁄2 and may raise taxes to cover annual expenses appropriated at the District meeting without limitation thus the balance from year to year may be volatile.

 Charges for services consist of water user charges and ambulance fees.
-This revenue source increased due to four reasons:
+This revenue source increased due to two reasons:

-- 1. The method used for calculating water user charges.
-In the prior year, unbilled fees were limited to service charges only. - 2.
-Water usage increased due to the lockdown as residents were home more often. - 3.
-Water rates increased. - 4.
-In the prior year certain charges were classified as other revenue instead.
+- 1. Water usage increased due to the lockdown as residents were home more often. - 2.
+Water rates increased.